AkhilNandhakumar/Guython/jtdefinitions.md

 Library: a collection of resources that are referenced and used by computer programs
 ### OOP
-Object Oriented Programming (organizes software design around objects interacting with each other)
+Object Oriented Programming: organizes software design around objects interacting with each other, mainly in large or complex programs such as programs for manufacturing, design, or mobile applications.
+Classes can reuse code from other classes which reduces development time and produces better data analysis.
 ### Class
 program/code template for creating objects
 ### Attribute